pipe-cd/pipecd/docs/content/en/docs/user-guide/command-line-tool.md

       --insecure                           Whether disabling transport security while connecting to control-plane.
-      --log-encoding string                The encoding type for logger [json|console|humanize]. (default "humanize") --log-level string                   The minimum enabled logging level. (default "info") --metrics                            Whether metrics is enabled or not. (default true) --profile                            If true enables uploading the profiles to Stackdriver.
+      --log-encoding string                The encoding type for logger [json|console|humanize]. (default "humanize") --log-level string                   The minimum enabled logging level. (default "info")
-      --profile-debug-logging              If true enables logging debug information of profiler.
-      --profiler-credentials-file string   The path to the credentials file using while sending profiles to Stackdriver.
 ```

 ### Syncing an application